 - The other driver is from out of state and not insured in Michigan.

 Who Caused the Car Accident?

-If you qualify to file a wrongful death or personal injury claim, your accident attorney will need to identify everyone who was at fault.
+If you qualify to file a wrongful death or personal injury claim, your Detroit accident attorney will need to identify everyone who was at fault.
 Michigan observes comparative fault, so each party is liable for just their share of the damages.
 This means that you’ll need to name everyone at fault in your claim if you want to collect full compensation.